Ras el-Barr

-Ras Elbarr (رَاس اَلْبَرّ Rās el-Barr, /arz/), which is translated to "Cape of the Land", is a resort city in the Governorate of Damietta, Egypt.
-It is located on the Mediterranean Sea at the mouth of the Damietta Nile branch.
-There are approximately 25,000 permanent residents in the city.
-However, during the summer peak holiday season, from July to September, the population quickly expands to over 250,000.
+Ras Elbarr (رَاس اَلْبَرّ Rās el-Barr, /arz/), ("Cape of the Land") is a resort city in the Damietta Governorate of Egypt, on the Mediterranean Sea at the mouth of the Damietta Nile branch.
+There are approximately 25,000 permanent residents; during the summer peak holiday season, from July to September, the population expands to over 250,000.

 Geography

 Location

 Ras El Bar lies on a peninsula along the Mediterranean Sea, and it is bordered to the east by the Damietta Nile branch.
 The region of "Lessan" resides in the northernmost part of this peninsula.
 At this juncture, the Damietta Nile arm converges with the Mediterranean Sea, imparting a triangular shape to Ras El Bar.

 Climate

 The climate of Ras El Bar is classified as hot desert (BWh) by Köppen-Geiger system although tempered by the proximity to the Mediterranean Sea.